Dependency Management in CI/CD: Ensuring Reliability and Performance

 Dependency Scanning

-Dependency scanning is identifying all the external libraries and components your application depends on, both directly and indirectly (transitive dependencies).
+Dependency scanning identifies all the external libraries and components your application depends on, both directly and indirectly (transitive dependencies).
 Its goal is to create a comprehensive picture of your application’s dependency ecosystem.
 While dependency scanning may flag potential security vulnerabilities within these identified dependencies based on known vulnerability databases, it does not directly analyze your application’s code for vulnerabilities.

 This process is critical to maintaining a secure and compliant software development lifecycle, particularly within Continuous Delivery pipelines.
 Implementing robust security scanners and regularly auditing dependencies for vulnerabilities can significantly reduce the risk of security breaches and ensure that your application remains secure and compliant with licensing requirements.